mzattera/v4j/docs/005/index.md

 Some glyphs (EVA 't', 'k', 'p' and 'f') appear taller than other characters and are traditionally referred to as "gallows".
 The combination 'ch' is instead called "pedestal".
 Some glyphs (EVA 'cth', 'ckh', 'cph' and 'cfh') appear visually as a overlap of the pedestal with one of the gallows and are therefore called "pedestalled gallows".
-These glyphs appear in slots 3, 4, 5, and 7 and are shown in the below table.
+These glyphs appear in slots 3, 4, and 5 and are shown in the below table.

 ![Gallows and Pedestal](images/Gallows.PNG)

 It has been hypothesized (e.g. [TILTMAN (1967)](../biblio.md) p.7 point (b.)) that pedestalled gallows might be a "ligature", that is a more compact from of writing a combination of the pedestal and a gallows character.
 If we look at slots 3 through 5, we might think that pedestalled gallows can be indeed a combination of a gallows character followed by the pedestal, in this specific order.
-However:
+However,

-- The combination of gallows in slot 3, followed by a pedestal in slot 4 is quite common in the text (2'542 tokens) and written explicitly as two glyphs.
+  - The combination of gallows in slot 3 followed by a pedestal in slot 4 is quite common in the text.
+2'185 tokens, or 419 regular terms, that is 16% of regular terms, and written explicitly as two glyphs.

-- There is never a case where a pedestal appears between 'e', 'ee' or 'eee' in slot 6 and a gallows character in slot 7.
+  - In 332 tokens, we have a pedestal followed by a pedestalled gallows.
+This would correspond to a double pedestal is in a word (or a separable word), which contrasts with the structure suggested by slots.

 This leads me to think pedestalled gallows are Voynich characters in their own, and not ligatures.

-In addition, the character 'c' appears outside of the pedestal or pedestalled gallows only 7 times ('c', 'oc', 'chcpar', 'ckshy', 'ocfshy', 'cs?t?eey', and 'o?cs'); similarly, the character 'h' appears outside of the pedestal, the pedestalled gallows or the "plumed" pedestal only 4 times ('theody', 'docfhhy', 'cfhhy', and 'd?ithy').
-This seems a strong indication that EVA 'c' and 'h' do not correspond to Voynich characters[{4}](#Note4)[{5}](#Note5).
+In addition, the character 'c' appears outside of the pedestal or pedestalled gallows only 7 times ('c', 'oc', 'chcpar', 'ckshy', 'ocfshy', 'cs?t?eey', and 'o?cs');
+similarly, the character 'h' appears outside of the pedestal, the pedestalled gallows or the "plumed" pedestal only 4 times ('theody', 'docfhhy', 'cfhhy', and 'd?ithy').
+This seems a strong indication that EVA 'c' and 'h' do not correspond to Voynich characters[{5}](#Note5)[{6}](#Note6).

 #### 'e' and 'i'